TanShiJiee/IP-Project/README.md

 * Through this application/website, students would have the opportunity to have a brief insight into Ngee Ann Polytechnic’s ICT courses.

 # Features
+## General
+- Login page and Sign Up page: Users have to either login or sign up to enter the page to make their account more secure.
+- Navigation Bar: Toggle between different pages more easily.
+- Stars Point: Stars will be displayed at the top-right corner with the amount of points they gained from the games and events and it will reset whenever they close the page.

+## Home Page
+- Slideshow: Allow users to view images of Ngee Ann Poly facilities.
+- Link to official Ngee Ann Poly webpage: Users can see other courses apart from ICT.

+## ICT Page
+- Panorama: View and pan around an illustration of ICT building
+- YouTube Video: Users can find out more about ICT through watching the video.
+- "Find out more" button: Link to courses page.
+-
+### Courses Page
+- Welcome Video: Introduces the Ngee Ann Poly characters.
+- 3D character Model: Pan the model around to see what Immersive Media students do.

+## Games and Events Page
+- Quiz: Allow users to test their knowledge of Ngee Ann Poly and ICT, and gain stars.
+- Hide n' Seek Game: Allow users to find the character in different background, and gain stars.
+- Events Section: Find out more about the activities Ngee Ann Poly offers.
+- Comment Section: Interact with others through their comments that they post.

+## Shop Page
+- 3D character Model: Pan the model around to take a better look at it before purchasing.

+## Contact Page
+- Social media icons: Take users to Ngee Ann Poly official social media accounts.
+- Map: Provides a general pathway of how to go from their location to Ngee Ann Poly.
+- Contact form: Gather users input or questions they have.

 # Testing